-- The BBC Micro Model B disc version is an enhanced version that looks and plays just like the cassette version, but it contains a lot of extra features that make it the canonical version of BBC Elite.
-These include: lots of additional ship types, the Dodo space station, mining and military lasers, two missions, a proper docking computer, the ability to search for systems by name, a glimpse of the view inside the station when docking, and Bitstik support.
+- The BBC Micro Model B disc version is an enhanced version that looks and plays just like the cassette version, but contains a number of extra features that make it the canonical version of BBC Elite.
+These include: lots of additional ship types, the Dodo space station, mining and military lasers, two missions, a proper docking computer, the ability to search for systems by name, a glimpse of the ship hanger when docking, and Bitstik support.

-- An enhanced version for the BBC Micro with a 6502 Second Processor has all the features of the disc version of Elite, but with a four-colour space screen, an eight-colour dashboard, and no waiting around for things to load from disc.
+- The colour version for the BBC Micro with a 6502 Second Processor has all the features of the disc version of Elite, but with a four-colour space screen, an eight-colour dashboard, and no waiting around for things to load from disc.
 It also supports more ships in the local bubble (up to 18 ships, compared to a maximum of 10 in the cassette and disc versions) which it can handle due to the faster 65C02 processor, and it has some unique features, such as a scrolling text demo, printer support and the ability to take screenshots.

 - The version for the BBC Master is pretty similar to the 6502 Second Processor version, though it lacks that version's unique features.
 While it doesn't enjoy the same speed increase over the BBC Micro as the 6502 Second Processor version, it does have an improved ship-drawing routine that noticeably reduces flicker.

 The versions on this site

-I initially chose to add commentary to the cassette version of Elite.
+When I began this project, I chose to add commentary to the cassette version of Elite first.
 I started with this version for three reasons.